Thank you for your interest in writing for Harley Therapy’s Counselling Blog.

 - if you use more than three words from somewhere else, put quotes around it and put the reference

-- we quote authorities and research at source, not other online magazines and papers, so find the source.
+- we quote authorities and research at source, not other online magazines and papers, unless they are experts writing original ideas.
+Otherwise find the source of the information and send that link along.

-Send your article as a word document or cut and pasted into the body of your email.
+Send your article attached fas a word document or cut and pasted into the body of your email.
 We appreciate a no frills approach, without pictures added and with text double spaced, aligned left, and spell checked.

 **By submitting you agree to let us edit your piece for clarity, grammar, length and audience relevance.**